ComunidadAylas/PackSquash/CONTRIBUTING.md

 - _Good first issue_.
 This label is added at the discretion of the project maintainers to highlight issues that would be nice for first-time contributors to tackle, given their perceived approachability for beginners, usefulness for the project, and learning potential.
-In other words, they are fairly low hanging fruit that nevertheless can be a fulfilling endeavor for everyone.
+In other words, they are fairly low-hanging fruit that nevertheless can be a fulfilling endeavor for everyone.
 - _Help wanted_.
 This is a generic label that means that some contribution to it would be appreciated and likely accepted.
 The issue body should detail what kind of contributions would be welcome.